m4xx101/official-blog-website/content/post/insta_hack.md

 Phishing is a type of social engineering attack often used to steal user data, including login credentials and credit card numbers.
 It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message.
 The recipient is then tricked into clicking a malicious link, which can lead to the installation of malware, the freezing of the system as part of a ransomware attack or the revealing of sensitive information.

 An attack can have devastating results.
-For individuals, this includes unauthorized purchases, the stealing of funds, or identify theft.
+For individuals, this includes unauthorized purchases, the stealing of funds, or identity theft.

-Alright, now so we know what exactly phishing is we can proceed furthur how we can achieve phising.
+Alright, now so we know what exactly phishing is we can proceed further how we can achieve phising.

 ### Prerequsistes For this attack :